 This course exposes you to logical systems that extend and enrich-or challenge and deviate from-classical logic, the standard propositional and predicate logic familiar from Prelims.
 Why depart from classical logic?
 Here's one example: classical logic has exactly two truth-values, true and false.
 How, then, are we to deal with sentences like 'Hamlet has blood type O' which appear to defy classification with either?
-One systematic answer is provided by three-valued logics which deviate from classical logic only has truth-functional connectives.
+One systematic answer is provided by three-valued logics which deviate from classical logic by permitting their sentences to be neither truth nor false.
+Another example: classical logic only has truth-functional connectives.
 How, then, are we to deal with connectives like 'It must be the case that...' whose semantics cannot be captured with a truth-table?
 One systematic answer is provided by modal logic, which extends classical logic by allowing its connectives to be non-truth-functional.